pingcap/docs-cn/tiup/tiup-cluster.md

 Deploy a TiDB cluster for production

 Usage:
-  cluster [flags]
-  cluster [command]
+  tiup cluster [command]

 Available Commands:
-  check       Perform preflight checks for the cluster deploy      Deploy a cluster for production start       Start a TiDB cluster stop        Stop a TiDB cluster restart     Restart a TiDB cluster scale-in    Scale in a TiDB cluster scale-out   Scale out a TiDB cluster clean       Clean up cluster data destroy     Destroy a specified cluster upgrade     Upgrade a specified TiDB cluster exec        Run shell command on host in the tidb cluster display     Display information of a TiDB cluster list        List all clusters audit       Show audit log of cluster operation import      Import an exist TiDB cluster from TiDB Ansible edit-config Edit TiDB cluster config reload      Reload a TiDB cluster's config and restart if needed patch       Replace the remote package with a specified package and restart the service help        Help about any command
+  check       Precheck a cluster deploy      Deploy a cluster for production start       Start a TiDB cluster stop        Stop a TiDB cluster restart     Restart a TiDB cluster scale-in    Scale in a TiDB cluster scale-out   Scale out a TiDB cluster destroy     Destroy a specified cluster clean       (Experimental) Clean up a specified cluster upgrade     Upgrade a specified TiDB cluster display     Display information of a TiDB cluster list        List all clusters audit       Show audit log of cluster operation import      Import an existing TiDB cluster from TiDB-Ansible edit-config Edit TiDB cluster config reload      Reload a TiDB cluster's config and restart if needed patch       Replace the remote package with a specified package and restart the service help        Help about any command

 Flags:
+  -c, --concurrency int     Maximum number of concurrent tasks allowed (defaults to `5`)
-  -h, --help              help for cluster
+      --format string       (EXPERIMENTAL) The format of output, available values are [default, json] (default "default") -h, --help                help for tiup
+      --ssh string          (Experimental) The executor type.
+Optional values are 'builtin', 'system', and 'none'.
-      --native-ssh        Use the system's native SSH client --wait-timeout int  Timeout of waiting the operation --ssh-timeout int   Timeout in seconds to connect host via SSH, ignored for operations that don't need an SSH connection. (default 5)
+      --ssh-timeout uint    Timeout in seconds to connect a host via SSH.
+Operations that don't need an SSH connection are ignored. (default 5)
+  -v, --version            TiUP version
+      --wait-timeout uint   Timeout in seconds to wait for an operation to complete.
+Inapplicable operations are ignored. (defaults to `120`)
   -y, --yes                 Skip all confirmations and assumes 'yes'
 ```

 ## Deploy the cluster